As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Try cutting out dairy and see what a difference it makes.

 You may not feel like eating when you are feeling ill, but it is still important to eat nutritious foods with lots of vitamins and minerals.
 This includes making sure you get enough leafy greens each day.

 Leafy greens like spinach, kale, and collard greens contain a lot of fiber and nutrients that your body needs to heal more quickly.
 Make a simple salad or if you aren’t too hungry, just blend up a smoothie with greens and fruits.
 A smoothie will give you added vitamin C as well from the fruits.

 Add More Garlic to Your Foods

-While it isn’t a one stop shop as far as treating a cold, it definitely makes a big difference.
+While it isn’t a miracle cure as far as treating a cold, it definitely makes a big difference.

 Eat Your Chicken Noodle Soup

 Chicken noodle soup isn’t just good for a head cold.
 It has earned a reputation as classic comfort food for several reasons.
 For one thing, a bowl of chicken noodle soup contains ingredients that give you much-needed nutrients when you are ill.